 The restriction in the Business D and E Zones is to small scale retailing of goods produced or processed on the site.
-With f Food and beverage outlets and trade suppliers are provided for in the Business D zone recognising that these activities are not incompatible with the light industrial and logistics activities undertaken in this zone.
-Food and beverage outlets are not necessarily anticipated in the Business E zone, with the need to consider the scale of such enterprises, and sensitivity to surrounding heavy industrial activities. restaurants and take-away food outlets, as well as retailing from vehicle sales and other outdoor display and sales.
+With food and beverage outlets and trade suppliers provided for in the Business D zone recognising that these activities are not incompatible with the light industrial and logistics activities undertaken in this zone.
+Food and beverage outlets are not necessary anticipated in the Business E zone, with the need to consider the scale of such enterprises, and sensitivity to surrounding heavy industrial activities. restaurants and take-away food outlets, as well as retailing from vehicle sales and other outdoor display and sales.
 Provision for sales from the Ashburton Saleyards recognises the historical use of this site, which is not otherwise permitted in the Business E Zone.

-Limited and confined provision is made for larger scale supermarkets in the Business C and D zone within the Supermarket Overlay, as subject to appropriately managing amenity effects, transport effects, and any significant distributional (retail) effects on the town centre.
-This recognises that larger scale supermarkets are already established outside of the Business A zone or will be needed to meet the needs of the growing community.
-Redevelopment or establishing a large-scale modern supermarket could be difficult in the Business A zone given the fragmented property titles in the town centre.
+Limited provision is made for larger scale supermarkets in the Business C and D zone, where these activities are located within the Supermarket Overlay and as subject to appropriately managing amenity and transport effects, as well as any significant distributional (retail) effects on the Town Centre.
+The overlay recognises the larger scale supermarkets already established outside of the Business A zone or as needed to meet the needs of the growing community where development could otherwise be constrained in the Business A zone.

-With respect to restaurants and take away food food and beverage outlets, these tend to be vehicle-oriented in many locations and their function is not necessarily related to the comparison retailing which is sought to be concentrated in the inner commercial areas.
+With respect to restaurants and take-away food food and beverage outlets, these tend to be vehicle-oriented in many locations and their function is not necessarily related to the comparison retailing which is sought to be concentrated in the inner commercial areas.
 This function is not related to the size of the restaurant or take-away food outlet and it is not considered to be necessary to generally restrict the size of these activities either in Ashburton (Kapuka) or in other smaller townships.
 They also can serve an important service role for those engaged in or visiting industrial and business areas, often avoiding the need for vehicle travel when they are readily accessible.